 Ceuse has a reputation for hard routes particularly in the grade range from F6b to F7c.
 However there are many sectors that also offer a good range of routes between F6a and F6c, along with some routes in the F5s.
 The Ceuse Rock Climbing Guidebook is the definitive guidebook detailing over 600 routes.
 This guidebook can be bought from our shop.

 So is the reputation of Ceuse too good to be true?
 Well the magical location has its good and bad points.
-The good being the rock climbing is at an altitude of over 1,600m.
-This along with its close proximity of the main Alps massif, means that the ideal time to climb here is from late spring through to the autumn, which is something very unusual for the south of France!
-The bad point is the walk-in, which is long, steep and takes on average about an hour.
+The good being the rock climbing is at an altitude of over 1,700m.
+This along with its close proximity of the main Alps Massif, means that the ideal time to climb here is from late spring through to the autumn, which is something very unusual for the south of France!
+The bad point is the walk-in, which is steep and takes on average about an hour.
 However, the vast majority of climbers will put up with the walk-in for the world class climbing on offer!

 The majority of rock climbers visiting Ceuse stay at Les Guerins campsite that is located at the base of the hill just outside the village of Sigoyer, though there are numerous hotels and gites in the area.

-If shorter walk-ins are your style then Orpierre is only 10 minutes and Sisteron is a roadside crag.
+If shorter walk-ins are your style then Orpierre is only 10 minutes and Sisterone is a roadside crag.
 Of the two Orpierre is definitely the most extensive with over 650 routes up to 200m high, with the majority of these in the F5 to F6b range.
-At an altitude of 700m the best time to visit is spring and autumn.Within a couple of hours drive away there is some extensive climbing around Avignon plus the other world class areas of Buoux and Verdon.
+At an altitude of 700m the best time to visit is spring and autumn.
+Sisterone has around 100 routes mainly between F5 and F7c.
+Most of the climbing is on an immaculate south facing limestone slab that gets plenty of sun.Within a couple of hours drive away there is some extensive climbing around Avignon plus the other world class areas of Buoux and Verdon.